 - Take all medicines as prescribed.
 You will probably keep taking medicines to treat VTE for 3 months or longer.
 The most common side effect of blood thinners is bleeding.
 This side effect can be life-threatening.

 - Check your legs for any signs of deep vein clotting.
 Pay special attention to swollen areas, pain or tenderness, increased warmth in swollen or painful areas, or red or discolored skin.
-If you think you may have another deep vein clot or are having symptoms of pulmonary embolism, contact your doctor right away.
+If you think you may have another deep vein clot or are having symptoms of pulmonary embolism, contact your provider right away.

 Healthy lifestyle changes

 - Choose heart-healthy foods.
 Heart-healthy eating includes limiting the amount of alcohol you drink.
 Alcohol can also be dangerous if you are taking blood-thinning medicine.
-If you are taking warfarin, talk with your doctor about your eating patterns and any supplements you take.
-Foods that contain vitamin K can affect how well warfarin works, so it is important to eat about the same amount of vitamin K each day.
+If you are taking warfarin, talk with your provider about your eating patterns and any supplements you take.
+Foods containing vitamin K can affect how well warfarin works, so it is important to eat about the same amount of vitamin K each day.
 Vitamin K is found in green leafy vegetables and some oils, such as canola and soybean oils.